i.MX 8MQuad EVK🔗

 Please note that you need an account for the NXP Homepage to be able to access this document.

-Bluetooth Driver๐Ÿ”—
+Bluetooth Driver🔗

 The hci_uart driver provides the UART HCI interface between the firmware and the user application.

-It is developed as part of the Linux kernel and can be activated in the kernel configuration by setting CONFIG_BT_HCIUART=y to compile it into the kernel or CONFIG_BT_HCIUART=m to build it as a kernel module.
+It is developed as part of the Linux kernel and can be activated in the kernel configuration by setting CONFIG_BT_HCIUART=y

 The combo firmware binary contains the Wi-Fi as well as the Bluetooth firmware and is loaded into the PAN9028 by the Wi-Fi driver (see Wi-Fi Driver).